 Check the brake strap for wear every 200 hours of operation.
-Replace if damaged or worn.
+Replace if damaged or 200 worn.

-Also check and adjust the brake strap after each drive belt adjustment, if the blade does not stop quickly, or unusual sounds occur when the brake is applied.
-Adjust the brake strap if the drive belt jumps from the drive pulley when the autoclutch is disengaged.
+Also check and adjust the brake strap after each drive belt adjustment, if the blade does not stop quickly, or unusual sounds occur when the brake is applied, or a sudden change is noticed in the clutch handle position when the clutch is disengaged.
+Adjust the brake strap if the drive belt jumps from the drive pulley when the clutch handle is disengaged.

 - 1. To access the brake strap, remove the belt cover located underneath the engine. - 2.
-Engage the autoclutch.
+Engage the clutch/brake lever.